ironcore-dev/dpservice/docs/development/kernel.md

 ## FS capabilities
-To run `dp_service` as a user, [linux capabilites](https://man7.org/linux/man-pages/man7/capabilities.7.html) are employed.
+To run `dpservice-bin` as a user, [linux capabilites](https://man7.org/linux/man-pages/man7/capabilities.7.html) are employed.
 For that to happen, your filesystem needs to support security labels.
 For Ext4, the right option is `CONFIG_EXT4_FS_SECURITY`.
 Other filesystems should have a similar option available.

 ## Caveats